Share best practices with your peers and celebrate your innovative ideas across the general practice community!

 - An independent adjudication panel will be convened and will meet in August 2021 to assess the applications and determine abstracts to be presented.

-- Authors of all accepted abstracts will be expected to attend The Respiratory Show 2021 and will be provided a discount code for access to the conference (the pass will be complimentary for UK delegates and a discounted price will be issued for international delegates).
+- Authors of all accepted abstracts will be expected to attend Best Practice and will be provided with a discount code to gain access to the conference (the pass will be complimentary for UK delegates and a discounted price will be issued for international delegates).